-And with an actor like Jim heading the cast, Hitchcock knew he didn’t have to micromanage the performances of his actors.
+With an actor like Jim heading the cast, Hitchcock knew he didn’t have to micromanage the performances of his actors.
 If things weren’t working in a scene, Hitch could rely on Jimmy to fix it with very little instruction.
-As Jim shared of Hitchcock’s hands-off directorial style on Rear Window,
+It was a hands-off directorial style that worked well for Jimmy Stewart:

 “Every once in a while after shooting a scene, Hitch would get out of his chair and come up to me.
 Then he would very quietly say, ‘Jim, the scene is tired.’
 He would then go back to his chair and sit down, and you would know exactly what he meant, that the timing and the pace were wrong.”

-Hitchcock would pay Jimmy the ultimate compliment by calling him the perfect hero for his films, because, in Hitch’s own words, Jim was the “Everyman in bizarre situations.”
+Hitchcock once paid Jimmy the ultimate compliment by calling him the ideal hero for his films.
+In Hitch’s own words, Jim could expertly portray:

 The Success of Rear Window

 Hitchcock historically did his best work on happy film sets, working among friends with budgets that allowed him to bring his visions to life.
-Rear Window met and exceeded these elements.
-Hitch’s particularly good mood and affinity for his two stars is even reflected in Rear Window’s happy, completely resolved ending, something unusual for a Hitchcock film.
+Rear Window provided Hitchcock with these ideal conditions.
+Hitch’s particularly good mood and affinity for his two stars is even reflected in Rear Window’s happy, completely resolved ending, an unusual element for a Hitchcock film.

 Alfred Hitchcock biographer Patrick McGilligan makes a fascinating suggestion that Hitch’s happiness on the Rear Window set was further aided by a healthy dose of self-confidence: during filming, Hitchcock was down to a slim 189 pounds, an admirable accomplishment for a man who, not so long before, had reached his all-time highest weight of 340 pounds.

 All those involved with the film saw their great efforts rewarded when Rear Window premiered in late summer of 1954 to unanimous critical praise.
-It was a great success for Alfred Hitchcock, yet another postwar hit for Jimmy Stewart, and it was the film that officially made Grace Kelly a megastar.
+It was a great success for Alfred Hitchcock, yet another postwar hit for Jimmy Stewart, and made Grace Kelly a bonafide star.

 Rear Window and Grace Kelly

-Kelly fans are certainly familiar with the sad and oddly fascinating relationship between Grace and her dad.
-Jack Kelly, from Grace’s birth, never thought his middle daughter would ever amount to much.
+Kelly fans are certainly familiar with the sad and oddly fascinating relationship between Grace and her father.
+Jack Kelly, from Grace’s birth, never thought his middle daughter would amount to much.

-He also didn’t think she was all that pretty, if you can believe it.
+He also didn’t think she was all that pretty.

 “I don’t understand why she’d want to be an actress.
 Never did…I told her she could go to NY [to study acting] when she asked because I couldn’t think of anything else she could do.
 Not even getting into college…Oh, well…I’m glad she’s making a living.”

-Her father may not have been impressed, but at least Grace had the adoration of the rest of the world after the success of Rear Window.
-And a meeting with a certain Prince, unknown to Grace, was just around the corner.
+Her father may not have been impressed, but at least Grace had the adoration of the rest of the world after Rear Window.

-Jimmy Stewart had unanimously positive things to say about Grace Kelly, their friendship—which lasted until Grace’s untimely death in 1982—and their time working together on Rear Window.
-He often stressed that Grace was an absolute joy to work with, and that, contrary to her “ice queen persona,” she was exceptionally warm and friendly [aff. link]:
+Jimmy Stewart had unanimously positive things to say about Grace Kelly and their time working together on Rear Window.
+He often stressed that Grace was a pleasure to work with, and, contrary to her cool blonde persona, exceptionally warm and friendly [aff. link]: